adri-standard/adri/CONTRIBUTING.md

-# Contributing to ADRI
+# Contributing to verodat-adri

-**Stop AI Agents Breaking on Bad Data**
+**Enterprise Edition: Stop AI Agents Breaking on Bad Data**

-Thank you for your interest in contributing to ADRI!
-We welcome contributions from the AI framework community to help protect agents from bad data with one line of code.
+Thank you for your interest in contributing to verodat-adri!
+We welcome contributions from the AI framework community to help protect agents from bad data with enterprise-grade features.

 **Join the Movement**: Help make AI agents bulletproof across LangChain, CrewAI, AutoGen, LlamaIndex, Haystack, LangGraph, and Semantic Kernel.